 If you made a food delivery order through Chipotle’s App or Website between May 11, 2020 and January 19, 2022, you are a member of a Settlement Class and may be entitled to an award from a class action settlement.

-A Court authorized the notice because you have a right to know about the proposed Settlement of a class action lawsuit known as Aaron Aseltine and John Dundon v.
-Chipotle Mexican Grill, Inc., Case No. RG21088118 and about all of your options before the Court decides whether to give final approval to the Settlement.
+A Court authorized the notice because you had a right to know about the Settlement of a class action lawsuit known as Aaron Aseltine and John Dundon v.
+Chipotle Mexican Grill, Inc., Case No. RG21088118 and about all of your options before the Court gave final approval to the Settlement.
 This website explains the lawsuit, the Settlement, and your legal rights.

-Judge Evelio Grillo of the Superior Court of the State of California for the County of Alameda is overseeing this case.
+Judge Evelio Grillo of the Superior Court of the State of California for the County of Alameda oversaw this case.
 The people who sued are called the “Plaintiffs.”
-Chipotle Mexican Grill, Inc. (“Chipotle”) is the Defendant.Back To Top
+Chipotle Mexican Grill, Inc. (“Chipotle”) was the Defendant.Back To Top

 Chipotle asserts that all communications around its delivery orders were truthful and not misleading, and expressly denies any liability or wrongdoing of any kind associated with the claims alleged in the Action, and further contends that, for any purpose other than Settlement, the Action is not appropriate for class treatment.

-The Parties have agreed to a Settlement.
+The Parties agreed to a Settlement.
 The Court has not decided who is right.Back To Top

 In a class action, one or more people called “Class Representatives” (in this case, Plaintiffs Aaron Aseltine and John Dundon) sue on behalf of themselves and other people with similar claims.
 Together, all the people with similar claims (except those who exclude themselves) are members of a “Settlement Class.”Back To Top

-You are a Class Member and may be entitled to relief if you made a food delivery order through Chipotle’s App or Website during the period May 11, 2020, through January 19, 2022.
-The Settlement creates two Subclasses:
+You were a Class Member and might have been entitled to relief if you made a food delivery order through Chipotle’s App or Website during the period May 11, 2020, through January 19, 2022.
+The Settlement created Subclasses: